Sustainable living: Definition

 Sustainable living is fundamentally the application of sustainability to lifestyle choices and decisions.
-One conception of sustainable living expresses what it means in triple-bottom-line terms as meeting present ecological, societal, and economical needs without compromising these factors for future generations.
+One conception of sustainable living expresses what it means in triple-bottom-line terms as meeting present ecological, societal, and economic needs without compromising these factors for future generations.
 Another broader conception describes sustainable living in terms of four interconnected social domains: economics, ecology, politics, and culture.
 In the first conception, sustainable living can be described as living within the innate carrying capacities defined by these factors.
 In the second or Circles of Sustainability conception, sustainable living can be described as negotiating the relationships of needs within limits across all the interconnected domains of social life, including consequences for future human generations and non-human species.

 Sustainable design and sustainable development are critical factors to sustainable living.
 Sustainable design encompasses the development of appropriate technology, which is a staple of sustainable living practices.
 Sustainable development in turn is the use of these technologies in infrastructure.
 Sustainable architecture and agriculture are the most common examples of this practice.

 Lester R. Brown, a prominent environmentalist and founder of the Worldwatch Institute and Earth Policy Institute, describes sustainable living in the twenty-first century as "shifting to a renewable energy-based, reuse/recycle economy with a diversified transport system."
 Anitra Nelson notes that the Degrowth movement has "pointed to ‘growth’ and ‘growth economies’ as the source of inequities and unsustainabilities" with the result that advocates call for "a radical reduction in production and consumption, greater citizen participation in politics, and more diversity, especially within ecological systems and landscapes, along with a flourishing of creativity, care, and commoning — using renewable energy and materials.
 Derrick Jensen ("the poet-philosopher of the ecological movement"), a celebrated American author, radical environmentalist and prominent critic of mainstream environmentalism argues that "industrial civilization is not and can never be sustainable".
 From this statement, the natural conclusion is that sustainable living is at odds with industrialization.
 Thus, practitioners of the philosophy potentially face the challenge of living in an industrial society and adapting alternative norms, technologies, or practices.